Skip to main content

 Static Applications define all the fields at the creation of the instance.
 These applications are useful for applications in which all fields are known and accessible at all times.

 The subclass to implement is io.deephaven.appmode.StaticClassApplication.
 Be sure to package this into a jar file and provide it as a third-party dependency to Deephaven’s server.
-See How to install Java packages for more information.
+See How to install and use Java packages for more information.

 The .app configuration file is as follows: